OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 2. Fork the repository to your own GitHub account.
 The URL for this should be: `https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source.git`

-3. Head into RStudio, go to **File > New Project**, choose *Version Control*, select *Git*, and then paste the forkerd repository URL found in your copy of the repository.
+3. Head into RStudio, go to **File > New Project**, choose *Version Control*, select *Git*, and then paste the forked repository URL found in your copy of the repository.
 You now have your own versioned copy of this whole module.
 Neat.
 Save this somewhere on your local machine.

 4. Now, you need to tell Git that a different version of this project exists.
 Open up the *Shell*, and enter the command: `git remote add upstream https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source`